rahi-lab/targettrack/README.md

 "D" = depth of each volume\
 "T" = number of volumes in the movie\
 "N_neurons" = number of neurons which is set to zero before annotation.
-You can use the script `nd22h5.py` to convert the `.nd2` files obtained by Nikon Eclipse Ti2 spinning disc confocal microscope into proper `.h5` file format for the Targettrack GUI.
+You can use the script `nd22h5.py` to convert the `.nd2` files obtained by a Nikon Eclipse Ti2 spinning disc confocal microscope into proper `.h5` file format for the Targettrack GUI.
 The program will save segmentation masks for each frame t as the member "mask" of the group t in the '.h5' file.

 For example, if `ds` is the `h5` file opened in python, `ds["3/frame"]` contains the 3D video image of time 3 (which is the fourth time of the video).

 ### The interface
 After opening the '.h5' file, you will see the first volume of the movie as the main part of the window.
-Then, using the wheel of the mouse, you can go through different Z-stacks of your volume.
+Then, using the wheel of the mouse, you can scroll through different Z-stacks of your volume.
 If the movie already contains masks for some frames, there will be a bar of neuron numbers on the top of the window.
 The neurons present in each frame are colored blue, and the absent ones are colored red.\
 On the bottom of the window, you see a slider for going through different volumes.
 You can also use the keys `m` and `n` on your keyboard to go to the next or previous volume respectively.\
 There are multiple tabs on the bottom right side of the window for viewing, editing, or exporting the movie.

 ### The neuron bar
 If you are in the `overlay mask` mode, you can highlight each neuron by clicking on its corresponding number.
 The key of the highlighted neuron becomes green in the frames when the neuron is present and yellow when it is absent.
 You can also assign one of the keys `q`,`w`,`e`,`r`,`t`,`y`,`u`,`i`, and`o` to any of the annotated neurons by clicking on the white button on top of the neuron number.
 After assigning the key, it will show up in the `track` tab on top right side of the window.
-There, you can see list of volumes where the neuron is present (marked by color blue).
+There, you can see list of volumes where the neuron is present (marked by the color blue).

 ### View tab
 This tab is used for improving the visualization of the movie.
 You can view different aspects of the volume using the following checkboxes:\